Taylen Kinney: Overtime Elite (RWE)

 Kinney plays for Overtime Elite, where he plays on Rod Wave Elite (RWE).
 In 20 regular-season OTE games in the 24–25 season, Kinney averaged 20.1 points, 5.0 assists, 4.0 rebounds, and 2.3 steals.

 Kansas Jayhawks

 He committed to the Kansas Jayhawks on September 28, 2025.
+At the time, Kinney was the first ranked point guard in the class of 2026, and the 13th overall ranked player within the class.
+He finished ranked 19th by 247Sports, 20th by ESPN, and 25th by Rivals (the lone four-star grade).

 Personal life

 Taylen Kinney was born on January 19, 2008, in Newport, Kentucky.
-He attended Southgate Public School for middle school where he first started playing basketball for the Southgate Lions.
-Upon graduating 8th grade from Southgate, he went on to attended Newport High School.
+He attended Southgate Public School for middle school, where he first started playing basketball for the Southgate Lions.
+Upon graduating 8th grade at Southgate, he attended Newport High School.

 His grandfather owns River Front Pizza in Covington, Kentucky.
+Outside of basketball, Kinney is known for popularizing the “6-7 meme”, which led to the creation of his own canned water brand on June 7, 2025, dubbed "67 Water".